ibm-cloud-docs/account/cc-terms.md

 {{site.data.keyword.attribute-definition-list}}

 # Carbon calculator terminology
 {: #carbon-calc-terms}

-The following are the terms that are used within the {{site.data.keyword.Bluemix_notm}}'s carbon calculator documentation.
+The following are the terms that are used within the {{site.data.keyword.cloud_notm}}'s carbon calculator documentation.

 Energy
 :   Electricity, fuels, and Purchased Energy Commodities used to operate facilities.
 It does not include energy used for transportation or similar activities.